-The SSE programme group includes science-related Union-wide sessions of particular interest to all conference participants.
-It includes:
+There are several Union-wide sessions of particular interest to all conference participants at the General Assembly.
+The most important are:

 - Union Symposia (US): Union Symposia are Union-wide events of general appeal that generally last for one time block (90 minutes). - Great Debates (GDB): Great Debates, which last for one time block, feature a panel of experts and stakeholders (ranging from academia to industry and interest groups) on a specific topic.
-The debates are often moderated by a journalist.
-They start with short statements from the panellists, which are then debated.
+The debates often start with short statements from the panellists, which are then debated.
 Questions from the audience are an integral part of the debates. - Medal Lectures (ML): During the General Assembly scientists awarded Union and division medals and awards give Medal Lectures.
 These may take place during scientific sessions (for division medals) or during lunchtimes (Union medals) or at another time (such as after TB5).